iganna/pannagram/docs/content/alignment_modes.md

 # Building Alignments in Different Modes

+The alignment can be built in three modes:

+- **`I` Preliminary** – builds only a skeleton alignment to visually check the correspondence between aligned genomes.
+- **`II` Reference-based** – aligns all genomes to a chosen reference genome.
+- **`III` Reference-free** – creates a pangenome alignment independent of any reference genome.

 Before running the alignment, define the key working paths in the command line:
 - `PATH_GENOMES` - the path to the data folder containing files with whole genomes.
 - `PATH_PROJECT` - the path to the output directory